Don’t Hold Your Breath When Concentrating

 Do you hold your breath when trying to concentrate?

-This, of course, is done unconsciously, but it creates physical and mental strain, which is absolutely unnecessary, not healthy, and disturbs the concentration.
+This is done unconsciously, but it creates physical and mental strain that is absolutely unnecessary and unhealthy, and it disrupts concentration.

 Someone has asked me the following question: